Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 This tweak makes use of the additional blank card included with many hanafuda decks.
 The blank card is shuffled into the deck, then the dealer gives each player 7 cards.
 No cards are dealt to the field.

 Whichever player holds the blank card must announce this fact.
 This player drops out, and takes no further part in the current round.
-They are not paid anything, nor do they pay anything to the other players.
+They are not paid anything, nor do they pay anything to the other players (this includes dropout penalties, hand compensation, etc.).

 The 6 non-blank cards in this player's hand are placed face-up on the table to become the field.
 Play then proceeds as in 6 player Hachi-Hachi.
 The blank card is set aside and plays no further part in the round.
 (I suggest using it as a dealer marker.)